 If you're wanting to visit a Glasgow whisky distillery but not sure where to go, then you must read our Best Distillery Tours Near Glasgow Guide.
-We’ve done the research, and have come up with the optimal strategies, whether you’re planning to drive yourself or catching public transport.
-We even have suggestions if you just want to join a tour group.
+We've done the research and have come up with the optimal strategies, whether you're planning to drive yourself, catching public transport, or simply wanting to join an organised tour.
+We've even included a list of online tastings and samples you can buy to do virtual tours and tastings at home.
+For the best distillery tours near Glasgow (and a selection of spirits to try), read on!

-No dogs in production areas (guide and special assistance okay of course) so don’t plan to bring your dog on a distillery tour.
+Dogs are generally not allowed in the production areas of distilleries, so don’t plan to bring your dog on a distillery tour (other than guide dogs or special assistance dogs).

 But I Don’t Want To (Or Can’t) Drive!